6 Reasons Why Your Email Should Not Be Hosted With Your Website

 - It’s the ‘All Eggs In One Basket’ syndrome.
 As you wouldn’t do with your financial investments, it’s best not to do this with your email.
 As you grow, your email will be part of your daily routine; if it’s not already.
 If something happens with your web server, your email could also be affected.
 Splitting your email onto its own server can spare the pain of having no email for hours.

 - Today’s mobile technology.
 It used to be okay to use a POP3 email account that comes with your web hosting.
 POP3 is a one-way technology.
-We were used to having a single computer and all of our email was sent to that one computer.
+We were used to having a single computer and all of our emails was sent to that one computer.
 Now, with mobile technology like cell phones and notebooks and iPads, we access our email from many different platforms.
 Having your email synced using systems like Exchange or Gmail Apps can help your workflow as you can sync your emails across different technologies.

 - 24/7 Reliability.
 For email, it is so crucial that your email work 24/7.
-If your email goes down for more than a 3 or 4 hours, it can cost money.
+If your email goes down for more than 3 or 4 hours, it can cost money.
 When you host your email with a company that is focused on your email, support can be more specific and helpful.
 They work solely to keep your email server working instead of making sure your website and email are working.

 - Web Hosts for Websites.
 Sometimes a web host is a great host for a website offering reliability and speed for websites but their email service leaves a lot to be desired.
 Sometimes email service can be delayed.
 Since most folks are using a shared web hosting plan where you share your server and IP address with sometimes hundreds of others, you risk your IP getting blocked and flagged as spam because another person on your server might have gotten hacked and is sending spam mail unwittingly.
 That is tough to fix.

 - Transitioning.
 If you need to change web hosts, having your email separate can help that transition.
 If you find that your website is constantly down, or is slow or simply needs upgrading, moving your website isn’t as hard.
 The hardest part about switching web hosting companies is switching your emails.
-You have to make sure there is either nothing on the servers and you’ve downloaded them all or a way to backup the accounts.
+You have to make sure there is either nothing on the servers and you’ve downloaded them all or a way to back up the accounts.
 Then consider the pain of possibly having to import the emails.

 - More Features.
 Hosting your email outside your web hosting account typically gives you a lot of extra space (sometimes up to 50GB), automated backups, shared calendars, and file storage.
 It depends on your email server company.